promovicz/tml/README.md

 user@host:~/tml$
 ```

-Output should colored on terminals that support it.
+Output should be colored on terminals that support it.

 Also see asciicast: https://asciinema.org/a/367208.